The Waterberg Trust Challenge Ride

 Ant’s Nest and Jembisa offer sophisticated lodge accommodation with ensuite bathrooms.
 Windsong and Lindani are simpler, but nevertheless comfortable, and some may have to share bathrooms.

 FLIGHTS AND TRANSFERS We find it is best if people book their own flights to Johannesburg – try Trailfinders or Flight Centre or the BA sale.
 Do liaise and fly together.
-We suggest you take Flight BA55 that departs Heathrow at 18.10 on either Friday 25 January 2019 (when Belinda is flying out), or Saturday 26 January.
+We suggest you take Flight BA55 that departs Heathrow at 18.10 on either Friday 25 January 2019 (when most riders are flying out), or Saturday 26 January.
 These arrive in Johannesburg at 7.15 am.
 Book the return on Flight BA54 which departs at 21.50 on either Saturday 2 February or Sunday 3 February.
 Should you need to arrive at other times, a private road transfer can be supplied but at an additional cost (see above).

 The ride is a unique opportunity to ride alongside wild animals in this beautiful area, now proclaimed a UNESCO biosphere.
 The itinerary may change – but only for the better!
 We are hoping for a group of 12 riders who need to be fit and experienced as there will be approx 25-45kms of riding per day.